Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Numerical Results and Discussion

 \\

-In Fig.~\ref{fig:nlcr}, we plot the critical angular velocity $\Omega_{\bf c1}$ of the first centered vortex state $\left(L_{z}=N\right)$ as a function of the interaction range $\sigma$ for a rotating system of $N=4,\,8,\,12$ and $16$ bosons.
-It is observed from the figure that for a given set of interaction parameters ($\mbox{g}_{2}$ and $\sigma$) of the repulsive Gaussian potential~(\ref{gip}), the critical angular velocity $\Omega_{\bf c1}$ of the first vortex state ($L_{z}=N$) decreases with increase in number of bosons $N$ \cite{ahs01}.
-It is further observed that with increasing $\sigma$, the repulsive Gaussian interaction potential, in general, lowers the critical angular velocity $\Omega_{\bf c1}$ regardless of the number of bosons $N$.
-Thus, for a rotating system of $N$ bosons with a given value of interaction parameter $\mbox{g}_{2}$, there is a value of $\sigma$ for which the critical angular velocity $\Omega_{\bf c1}$ attains a minimum value.
-This implies that for an optimal value of $\sigma$ of the Gaussian interaction potential, the nucleation of the first centered vortex may begin at a lower value of rotational angular velocity as compared to the contact $(\sigma \rightarrow 0)$ interaction potential. \\
+In Fig.~\ref{fig:nlcr}, we plot the critical angular velocity $\Omega_{\bf c1}$ of the first vortex state $\left(L_{z}=N\right)$ as a function of the interaction range $\sigma$ for a rotating system of $N=4,\,8,\,12$ and $16$ bosons.
+As is observed from the figure, for a given set of interaction parameters ($\mbox{g}_{2}$ and $\sigma$) of the repulsive Gaussian potential in Eq.~(\ref{gip}), the critical angular velocity $\Omega_{\bf c1}$ of the first vortex state ($L_{z}=N$) decreases with increase in number of bosons $N$ \cite{ahs01}.
+It is further observed that as $\sigma$ is increased, the critical angular velocity $\Omega_{\bf c1}$, decreases over a wide range of $\sigma$, regardless of the number of bosons $N$.
+Thus, for a rotating system of $N$ bosons with a given interaction strength $\mbox{g}_{2}$, there is a value of $\sigma$ for which the critical angular velocity $\Omega_{\bf c1}$ takes a minimum value.
+This implies that for an optimal value of $\sigma$ of the Gaussian potential, the nucleation of the first vortex may begin at a lower value of rotational angular velocity $\Omega$ as compared to the $\delta$-function $(\sigma \rightarrow 0)$ potential. \\